-Clinical Waste Disposal: All You Need To Know For Business Clinical Waste
+Clinical Waste Disposal 2020 ⚕️: What To Know For Business Clinical Waste

-Clinical waste disposal: if you are a business that generate clinical waste – you need to be aware that it has to be handled in a specific manner and can not be disposed of in general waste (your red bin) for common garbage.
+Clinical waste disposal: if you are a business that generates clinical waste or medical wate – you need to be aware that it has to be handled in a specific manner and can not be disposed of in general waste (your red bin) for common garbage.

 Your requirements as regards clinical and medical waste will be regulated by the EPA in your city or state.
 For example in Melbourne and Victoria the regulations are set by the Victoria EPA.

 See a detailed document here showing your requirements under the Victoria EPA for clinical waste.

 The criteria will vary slightly in some areas depending on the State or Territory in which you are located – but will be similar in most aspects.

 What sort of businesses need to think about clinical waste disposal?

 You may be asking yourself what type of business generates clinical waste / medical waste from an EPA perspective and what your requirements are legally.